BMW 4 Series coupe review

-The remainder of the petrol range consists of the 430i and the high-performance M440i xDrive, which is the fastest version until the next M4 arrives.
-Offering 255bhp, the 430i comes with an eight-speed automatic as standard and can manage 40mpg.
+The remainder of the petrol range consists of the 430i and the high-performance M440i xDrive, which is the fastest version beneath the flagship BMW M4 Coupe.
+Offering 255bhp, the 430i is an excellent middle ground in terms of performance and economy, getting an an eight-speed automatic gearbox as standard while being capable of returning around 40mpg.

 Treading a similar path, diesels include the 420d, 430d and M440d xDrive but, somewhat oddly, the first two are faster than the equivalent petrol engines thanks to an abundance of pulling power.
 They can also top 60mpg, so high-mileage motorway drivers are likely to seek them out.

-A plug-in hybrid 4 Series hasn't been confirmed as yet but a new all-electric model called the BMW i4 is planned.
-This is based on the same underpinnings as the 4 Series but with a unique design, and it's set to rival the Tesla Model 3 and Polestar 2.
+A plug-in hybrid 4 Series hasn't been confirmed as yet but a new all-electric model called the BMW i4 is also available.
+This is based on the same underpinnings as the 4 Series but with a unique design, rivalling the Tesla Model 3 and Polestar 2.

-Inside, the dashboard and features almost entirely mimic the 3 Series, but the coupe is only offered in M Sport trim.
+Inside, the dashboard almost entirely mimics the 3 Series including the brand's latest iDrive infotainment system, but the coupe is only offered in M Sport trim.
 It's still possible to upgrade though, with packs to give it bigger wheels, improved infotainment and semi-autonomous driver aids.